adsbypasser/adsbypasser/CONTRIBUTING.md

 * **Please search existing issues first.**

-    Avoid to create a duplicate issue.
+    Avoid creating a duplicate issue.
 If the existing issue has been closed, you could reopen it.

 * **One site, one issue.**